MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 When a disposition review is triggered at the end of the retention period:

 - The people you choose receive an email notification that they have content to review.
 These reviewers can be individual users or mail-enabled security groups.
-Note that notifications are sent on a weekly basis.
+New in preview:
+   - You can customize the email that they receive, including a link for your organization-specfic information, and instructions in different languages.
+   - These users receive the email notification within 24 hours with a reminder once a week.

 - The reviewers go to the **Disposition** tab in the Microsoft 365 compliance center to review the content and decide whether to permanently delete it, extend its retention period, or apply a different retention label.
+New in preview:
+- Reviewers see only the disposition reviews that are assigned to them, whereas administrators see all disposition reviews.
+- Reviewers can forward the disposition review to new users, which generates a new auditing event and notifies the administrator.
+- For the disposition review process, a details pane for each item shows a preview of the content if they have permissions to see, and a link to request permissions if not.
+This details pane also has a History tab to display indexed properties, where it's located, who created it and when, who last modified it and when, matched sensitive info types, and any disposition review actions to date.

 A disposition review can include content in Exchange mailboxes, SharePoint sites, OneDrive accounts, and Microsoft 365 groups.
 Content awaiting a disposition review in those locations is deleted only after a reviewer chooses to permanently delete the content.

 > [!NOTE]
 > A mailbox must have at least 10 MB data to support disposition reviews.

-You can see an overview of all pending dispositions in the **Overview** tab.
+An administrator can see an overview of all pending dispositions in the **Overview** tab.
 For example:

 ![Pending dispositions in Records management overview](../media/dispositions-overview.png)